taskforcesh/bullmq-redis/README.md

 # Performance

 BullMQ is really fast.
 On any modern hardware you should expect easily 50k jobs/sec.
-The bottlenecks will always be on the network IO and job processing itself rather than on BullMQ.
+The bottlenecks will likely be on the network IO and job processing itself rather than on BullMQ.
 If you use batching you can increase this numbers easily an order or magnitude.

 # Examples of use